 This medieval map of international interest has an exceptional universal value.
 In October 2015, it was added to UNESCO’s Memory of the World register, becoming the 12th element of documentary heritage proposed by France.

 EXHIBITION OF THE FACSIMILE

-From June to September, the Treasury rooms of Saint Cecilia’s Cathedral display 9 information panels which explain how it was produced, the content and the history of Albi’s Mappa Mundi, from the 8th century to modern times, as well as the facsimile of the map on display.
+- From June to September, the Treasury rooms of Sainte-Cécile Cathdedral display 9 information panels.
+These explain its production, its content and the history of Albi’s Mappa Mundi, from the 8th century to modern times, plus a facsimile of the map.

 - The original Mappa Mundi of Albi is conserved, like the other medieval manuscripts from Albi’s Cathedral, in the Pierre-Amalric multimedia library in the Cordeliers district.
 As it is extremely fragile, for conservation reasons, it cannot ever be exposed to light.